eccelerators/SimStm/README.rst

 The ``const`` instruction declares and define a constant with ID and hex, binary, or decimal unsigned 32-bit integer value.

-It **isn’t possible** to initialize a constant by referencing another constant.
+It **isn't possible** to initialize a constant by referencing another constant.

 Var